Pawonee/UrbanEcon/README.md

-# UrbanEcon
+# Urban Econ Replication Project

-The Efficiency of Race-Neutral Alternatives to Race-Based Affirmative Action: Evidence from Chicago's Exam Schools Replication attempt by - Pawonee Khadka
+##The Efficiency of Race-Neutral Alternatives to Race-Based Affirmative Action: Evidence from Chicago's Exam Schools
+Replication attempt by - Pawonee Khadka

 The original paper is by Ellison and Pathak (2020).